patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/alerts-and-notifications/design.md

 ![alert types](./img/alerts.png)

-1. **Status area**: use an icon and color to indicate status or severity of the alert.
+1. **Status area**: Use an icon and color to indicate status or severity of the alert.
 2. **Alert title**: Include a short descriptive message.
 Long message text will wrap.
 Text color is coded to match alert type.
 3. **Close (optional)**: Dismiss the alert.
 4. **Action (optional)**: An action can be placed inside of an alert.
 Only a single action is supported.
 Note that the alert can include a close button or a single action, but not both.